 These qualifications may form part of a study programme but are not the substantial element of this programme.
 Study programmes normally include substantial academic or applied and technical qualifications; non-qualification activity including work experience; the study of English and maths where learners do not hold a GCSE graded A* – C in these subjects; and any additional learning to facilitate learners' progression into further studies or employment (e.g. employability or life skills qualifications).

 The Extended Award has two mandatory units.

 In the Award the mandatory unit is:

 In the Extended Award the mandatory units are:

 - Level 3

-Internally assessed and externally moderated portfolio of evidence.
+Internally assessed and externally quality assured portfolio of evidence.